 February 21, 1948 - NASCAR is incorporated.

-1950 - The Darlington Raceway opens in Darlington, South Carolina, and hosts the Southern 500, the first NASCAR race run on a paved road and not on a dirt track.
+1950 - The Darlington Raceway opens in Darlington, South Carolina, and hosts the Southern 500, the first NASCAR race run on a paved road.

 1961 - ABC televises the Firecracker 250 from Daytona Beach.

-1979 - The Daytona 500 becomes the first 500-mile race in to be telecast live in its entirety.
+1979 - The Daytona 500 becomes the first 500-mile race to be televised live in its entirety.

-May 14, 1994 - Bill France, Jr. announces the creation of the NASCAR Craftsman Truck Series, then titled the NASCAR SuperTruck Series.
+May 14, 1994 - France Jr. announces the creation of the NASCAR Craftsman Truck Series, then called the NASCAR SuperTruck Series.

-February 18, 2001 - Winston-Cup champion Dale Earnhardt dies in an accident on the last lap of the Daytona 500.
+February 18, 2001 - Earnhardt Sr. dies in an accident on the last lap of the Daytona 500.

-2004 - Nextel becomes the new series sponsor, replacing R.J.
+2004 - Nextel becomes the new Cup Series sponsor, replacing R.J.
 Reynolds’ Winston brand after 33 years.

 2004 - NASCAR introduces a new system for deciding a champion.
-After the 26th race of the season, the top 12 drivers compete for the championship.
+After a 26-race regular season, the top drivers compete for the championship.
 The driver who has the most points at the end of the final 10 races is the Cup Series champion.

-2007 - It is announced that the premier series’ name will be changed to the Sprint Cup Series and that Nationwide Insurance will replace Anheuser Busch as the main sponsor of NASCAR’s No. 2 series.
+2007 - NASCAR announces that the premier series’ name will change from the Nextel Cup Series to the Sprint Cup Series and that Nationwide Insurance will replace Anheuser Busch as the main sponsor of NASCAR’s number two series.